Package 'bandle'

 Description

-Produces a table summarising differential localisation results
+This function produces a table summarising differential localisation results between two experiments

 Usage